zhaojw1998/AccoMontage/readme.md

   </div></div>

-For inquries about our work, feel free to contact me at jz4807@nyu.edu.
+For inquries about our work, feel free to contact me at jzhao@u.nus.edu.

 Jingwei Zhao (Ph.D.
 Student in Data Science, NUS Graduate School)

-Jan.
-08, 2022
+May 29, 2023